gwbischof/bluesky-social-mcp/README.md

 An MCP server for interacting with the Bluesky social network, providing tools for accessing Bluesky data and performing actions through Claude.

+Built with FastMCP, this server offers seamless integration with Claude and provides a comprehensive set of tools for Bluesky API operations.

 ## Features

 This MCP server provides tools for all major Bluesky API operations including: